Requesting a Test

 For specimen retention times, please see under the specific test in the Lab Guide.

 Note for non-HMC facilities: Not all tests in the Lab Guide are offered to non-HMC clients.
 Kindly check your service level agreement with our Department in the first instance.
-If you have any further queries, then please contact us.
+If you have any further queries, then please contact the DLMP Business Centre on

 Patient Identification